SimonMartinenq/advanced-web-M1/README.md

 Then you can clink on the link, go on your browser, inspect the page and go into the console to see the js results.

-To check our function by using the specs, you can use the commmand line : npx mocha --timeout=8000 specs/ex4-ex5.spec.js If you want to test all the specs you just need to change the name of the file Example for the ex1 : npx mocha --timeout=8000 specs/ex1.spec.js
+For testing our functions by using the specs, you can use the commmand line : npx mocha --timeout=8000 specs/ex4-ex5.spec.js If you want to test all the specs you just need to change the name of the file Example for the ex1 : npx mocha --timeout=8000 specs/ex1.spec.js